cshenton/atari-leaderboard/README.md

 | Yars Revenge | 15000105 | 102557 | Human | Rainbow | Q-gradient |
 | Zaxxon | 772400 | 24622 | Human | A3C | Q-gradient |

+`* Game 6, Difficulty B`
+`* Game 1, Difficulty B`

+## Why?

+I decided to put this together after noticing two things:

+- Many Atari RL papers are selective in what algorithms they compare to.
+- When they compare to human performance, most RL papers compare to amateur human performance.
+Considering RL algorithms see 100s of millions of frames, this isn't an apples to apples comparison.

+This is here as a personal reference, as well as to clear the waters a bit about where the state of RL is actually at (at least on this domain).

 ## Win Counts